emoore36/atm-simulator/README.md

 - Mac: `python Main.py`.
 - Linux: `python3 Main.py`.

+## Instructions for use
+The first prompt will read, "What would you like to do?".
+The options for input are
+- 1) inserting a card ("insert", "insert card")
+- 2) quitting the program ("quit", "q", "exit", "e")

+The "machine" will ask to input the ID of the card to affect.
+For now, this is any integer between 1 and 1000, as listed in the `mock_credit.csv` file.

+Once the card is inserted, the options are as follows:
+- Make a deposit ("dep", "deposit", "d")
+- Make a withdraw ("with", "withdraw", "w")
+- Check the card's account balance ("check", "check balance", "bal", "balance", "check bal", "chkbal")
+- Eject the card ("eject")

 ## Notes
 - Running this app will generate a `/__pycache__/` directory in the local repo.
 This is automatically ignored by the .gitignore file.